Bitspark/telstar/README.md

 <p align="center">
     This library is what came out of creating a distributed service architecture for one of our products.
-    Telstar makes it easy to write consumer groups and producers against redis streams.
+    Telstar makes it easy to write consumer groups and producers against Redis streams.
     <br>
 </p>